 Boots on the Ground

-One Sydney-based Western Union employee has been recognized by his colleagues and Western Union leadership for his service as volunteer firefighter in New South Wales.
+One Sydney-based Western Union employee has been recognized by his colleagues and Western Union leadership for his service as a volunteer firefighter in New South Wales.
 “This is my colleague James Daly.
 James has worked tirelessly over the last few months, stepping out from behind his desk and stepping up to defend and protect our beautiful country.
 We are so proud of James, and grateful for people like him.
 I wouldn’t want to imagine where Australia would be without them,” reads a social media post from his colleague from Western Union Business Solutions, Tanya Anker.

 “It is heartening to see employees take action to fight the fires in Australia, and we are so proud to stand behind Mr. Daly for serving on the ground to combat the devastating fires.
 Thank you for being a hero in our Western Union community,” offered Western Union CEO, Hikmet Ersek.